 What are your thoughts about Firefox new feature that suspend unused tab when the system is running low on memory?
 We would like to hear from you.

-Buy us a coffee if you find information shared in this blog post useful.
-Mention ‘Coffee’ in Subject.
+Donate on Paypal or Buy us a coffee if you find the information shared in this blog post useful.
+Mention ‘Coffee’ in the Subject.
 So that I can thank you